How To Share Your Wix Website Link (4 Easy Ways)

 To share your Wix site link on social media manually:

-Most social platforms will automatically generate a preview card with your site's title and featured image when you paste the URL - make sure your Wix site's SEO settings (site title, description, and social image) are set up correctly for the best preview.
+Most social platforms will automatically generate a preview card with your site's title and featured image when you paste the URL.
+Make sure your Wix site's social share settings (title, description, and social image) are set up correctly for the best preview - see the section above for how to do this.

 How To Share Your Wix Site via Email